 There’s plenty of adventure to be sure, with towering climbing structures and ziplines, as well as water sports, scavenger hunts, biking trails, and competitive fun like axe throwing.
-But the Forge also hosts events like races and concerts that bring the community together.
-Guests can also enjoy one of the dining options, including the very cool globe dining.
+But the Forge also hosts events like races and concerts that bring the community together, and guests can enjoy one of the dining options.

 The Forge had recently emerged from their first full year of operations, so they were still adding and removing activities and events, and adjusting their operating hours.
 As the website experience started buckling under the weight of choices and changes, the staff found that visitors were struggling to understand exactly what The Forge offered and when.
 It was time to take a step back and rethink the website.

 4 Ways To Grow Website Revenue

 The goal of the new website was—as expected—to generate as much revenue as possible.
 There were 4 main ways to do that for this client: